sinclairzx81/fastify-typebox/readme.md

 ## Overview

-Fastify-TypeBox is a TypeBox compatibility layer for Fastify.
-It offers enhanced TypeBox support for Fastify and offers automatic type inference for Fastify route handlers with no additional type hinting.
-The compatibility layer itself is implemented entirely in the TypeScript type system.

-Requires TypeScript 4.3.5 and above
+Fastify-TypeBox offers enhanced TypeBox support for Fastify.
+It provides automatic type inference for Fastify route handlers with no additional type hinting.
+This significantly reduces the complexity mapping JSON schema to TypeScript types.
+Requires TypeScript 4.3.5 and above.

 License MIT